DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Method

 The key idea here is that we can backpropagate through the imitation loss $\mathcal{L}_{BC}$, which backpropagates through $a(\theta)$ and then through the differentiable trajectory optimization procedure of Equation~\ref{eq:IL-traj-opt-def} to update $\theta$.
 This enables us to learn the function $f_\theta(z_t, a_t)$ used in the optimization Equation~\ref{eq:IL-traj-opt-def} directly by optimizing the imitation loss $\mathcal{L}_{BC}(\theta)$.
 Because this loss is optimized through the trajectory optimization procedure (Equation~\ref{eq:IL-traj-opt-def}), we will learn a function $f_\theta(z_t, a_t)$ such that optimizing Equation~\ref{eq:IL-traj-opt-def} returns actions that match the expert actions.

 \textbf{Multimodal \model{}:} The loss in Equation~\ref{eq:bc} will not be able to capture multi-modal action distributions in the expert demonstrations.
 To address this, we use a Conditional Variational Auto-Encoder (CVAE)~\citep{sohn2015learning} as the policy architecture, which has the ability to capture a multi-modal action distribution~\citep{zhao2023learning}.
-The CVAE encodes the state $s_i$ and the expert action $a_i^*$ into a latent vector $z_i$; the decoder takes as input a sampled latent $z_i$ and the state $s_i$ to decode the action $a(\theta)$.

-The key idea in our our approach is that the decoder takes the form of a trajectory optimization algorithm, given by Equation~\ref{eq:IL-traj-opt-def}.
-This algorithm takes as input the latent $z_i$ and the state $s_i$ and uses differentiable trajectory optimization (e.g., Theseus) to decode the action $a(\theta)$.
+The CVAE encoder encodes the state $s_i$ and the expert action $a_i^*$ into a latent state vector $z_i$.
+The key idea in our approach is that the decoder in CVAE takes the form of a trajectory optimization algorithm, given by Equation~\ref{eq:IL-traj-opt-def}.
+It takes as input the sampled latent $\tilde{z}$ from the Gaussian Prior, and the state $s_i$ and uses differentiable trajectory optimization to decode the action $a(\theta)$.
 Because this trajectory optimization is differentiable, we can backpropagate through it to learn the parameters $\theta$ for the encoder, dynamics $d_\theta$, and the function $f_\theta$ used in Equation~\ref{eq:IL-traj-opt-def}.
 See Appendix~\ref{sec:CVAE} for further details.

-\textbf{Action refinement:} We also note that \model{} provides a natural way to perform action refinement on top of a base policy.
+\textbf{Action refinement:} We note that \model{} provides a natural way to perform action refinement on top of a base policy.
 Given an action from any base policy, we can use this action as the initialization of the action variables for solving the trajectory optimization problem; the trajectory optimizer will iteratively refine this action initialization with respect to the optimization objective of Equation~\ref{eq:IL-traj-opt-def}.
-In our experiments, we find \model{} always outperforms the base policies when using their actions as the initialization, and it also outperforms other ways of performing action refinement, such as residual learning.
+In our experiments, we find \model{} always outperforms the base policies when using their actions as the initialization and other ways of performing action refinement, such as residual learning.